stevengregory/servicenow-style-guide/README.md

 In essence, a God Object is a violation of the [Single Responsibility Principle (SRP)](#single-responsibility).
 It's an object that has taken on responsibilities that should be delegated to other, more specialized objects.

 Avoid creating God Objects in your code.
-Why?
+Why and what is the cost?

-- Improves maintainability
+- Tight coupling
-- Reduces complexity
+- Difficult to maintain
-- Enhances modularity
+- Decreased code readability
-- Increases testability
+- Harder to test

 When you find a God Object in your code, consider refactoring it into smaller, more focused units of abstraction.
 This process is often referred to as "breaking down a God Object".